Lifting low-dimensional local systems

-We introduce the class of smooth profinite groups (Definition \ref{defismooth}) and using Grothendieck-Hilbert' theorem 90, we show that the algebraic fundamental groups of the following schemes are smooth profinite groups: spectra of semilocal rings over $\Z[\frac 1 p]$, smooth curves over algebraically closed fields, and affine schemes over $\F_p$.
-In particular, absolute Galois groups of fields are smooth.
-We then give a positive partial answer to the question above, for smooth profinite groups.
-Concretely, we show that any $2$-dimensional representation of a smooth profinite group lifts to $p^2$-torsion, and stably lifts to arbitrary torsion (see Theorem \ref{t1}). \\When $p=2$ and $k=\F_2$, we prove the same result up to dimension $n=4$. \\We then give a concrete application to algebraic geometry: we prove that local systems of low dimension lift Zariski-locally (see Corollary \ref{tf}).
+We work in the class of cyclotomic pairs (Definition \ref{deficyclopair}), first introduced in \cite{DCF} under the name "smooth profinite groups".
+Using Grothendieck-Hilbert' theorem 90, we show that the algebraic fundamental groups of the following schemes are cyclotomic: spectra of semilocal rings over $\Z[\frac 1 p]$, smooth curves over algebraically closed fields, and affine schemes over $\F_p$.
+In particular, absolute Galois groups of fields fit into this class.
+We then give a positive partial answer to $Q(G)$, for a cyclotomic profinite group $G$: the answer is positive, when $d=2$ and $r=2$.
+When $d=2$ and $r=\infty$, we show that any $2$-dimensional representation of $G$ \textit{stably} lifts to a representation over $\W(k)$: see Theorem \ref{t1}. \\When $p=2$ and $k=\F_2$, we prove the same results, up to dimension $d=4$. \\We then give a concrete application to algebraic geometry: we prove that local systems of low dimension lift Zariski-locally (Corollary \ref{tf}).